 You will get one of the best hotel experiences in Lisbon by staying with Bairro Alto Hotel.
 As the name suggests, the hotel is located in one of Lisbon’s most exciting areas – Bairro Alto.
 This is the cultural neighborhood of the city centre, and there are many things to do.
 The highlight is probably the nightlife which is amazing in this area.
 There are many charming bars and some great places to grab a bite of food, too.

 So the location is on point.
 But what about the hotel itself?

 It is located in a historic building from the 18th century and has a variety of different rooms to choose from.
 Bairro Alto Hotel has everything from single rooms to larger suites.
 In total, there are 88 rooms.

 The rooms are beautiful and decorated with a nice touch.
 The furniture is highly comfortable, and the views are amazing.
 What Bairro Alto Hotel is best known for is its service.
 The staff is incredibly friendly and willing to help with everything.
 Every visitor gets treated like a VIP.

 There is a terrace on the roof, reserved only for people staying at the hotel.
 The view is marvelous from the terrace, so be sure to enjoy it.
-If you decide to stay with Bairro Alto Hotel, remember to eat at the restaurant.
+If you decide to stay at Bairro Alto Hotel, remember to eat at the restaurant.
 They serve some of the best food in Lisbon.

 We will just add one more benefit of picking this Lisbon hotel – other hotels in the Bairro Alto area often struggle with keeping the noise out.
 This is not a problem with this hotel, so you can expect a comfortable stay despite being in one of the most active parts of the city.